 Ready to Make a Change?
 Start With FHE Health

 Your life depends on creating new opportunities with a comprehensive care plan designed just for your substance abuse or mental health needs.
 FHE Health offers private, customized treatment plans.
-To learn more about how we can help you, call our compassionate counselors 24 hours a day at (833) 596-3502.
+To learn more about how we can help you, contact one of our compassionate counselors 24-7.